archivesunleashed/archivesunleashed.org/content/aut/index.md

 ![aut in action](/images/prompt.png)

-The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Hadoop](https://hadoop.apache.org/).
-Tight integration with Hadoop provides powerful tools for analytics and data processing via [Spark](http://spark.apache.org/).
+The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Apache Spark](http://spark.apache.org/), which provides powerful tools for analytics and data processing.

 Most of this documentation is built on [resilient distributed datasets (RDD)](https://spark.apache.org/docs/latest/rdd-programming-guide.html).
 We are working on adding support for [DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes).